Marcus Semien Player Props: Rangers vs. Astros

 Marcus Semien At The Plate

-- Semien has an OPS of .806, fueled by an OBP of .345 and a team-best slugging percentage of .461 this season.
+- Semien leads Texas in slugging percentage (.457) thanks to 37 extra-base hits.

-- Among the qualifying batters in MLB action, his batting average ranks 25th, his on-base percentage ranks 46th, and he is 54th in the league in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 30th, his on-base percentage ranks 48th, and he is 56th in the league in slugging.

-- Semien will look to extend his six-game hitting streak.
-He's batting .391 with one homer over the course of his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.